maazadeeb/blog/src/pages/articles/2018-11-18---creating-my-blog/index.md

 tags:
   - "Website"
   - "Setup"
 description: "I've always wanted a blog of my own.
 Something that I can link people to, when I pop up on somebody's twitter feed or facebook suggestions.
-Something where I can document my work and share my learnings with the world."
+Somewhere I can document my work and share my learnings with the world."
 ---

 ## Motivation

 I've always wanted a blog of my own.
 Something that I can link people to, when I pop up on somebody's twitter feed or facebook suggestions.
-Something where I can document my work and share my learnings with the world.
-I got excited, bought a domain and created something sometime back but somehow didn't start writing.
+Somewhere I can document my work and share my learnings with the world.
+A few months back, I got excited, bought a domain and created a website.
+But for an unknown reason, I didn't start writing.
 But once I set up my wife's [website](https://samreenk.com) as a birthday gift, I knew what I wanted to do with my site.
 It's true that there's nothing more motivating than a deadline!
+I got this weird motivation to start writing.

 I write about some details about my previous setup and why I finally created a different setup and took up the time to start writing.
 Read along if you're interested, or follow me on Twitter where I'll share a new blog every 3 weeks.
-I'm going to write about web app development mostly.
 I'm announcing this publicly, so that it gives me that extra push to create content regularly.
 Hopefully, I stick to my deadlines! 😉

 ## Previous setup